Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Level Cap - What is the level cap in Uranium Fever?**
   - 60, as set by Tale of Two Wastelands.

+- **Loading and Unloading - MO2 seems to run the game but doesn't, why?**
+  - Your Uranium Fever folder is most likely set to read-only.
+Right-click the Uranium Fever parent folder and click properties.
+Untick "Read-Only" and click apply then okay.

 - **Long Load Screens - I have very long load screens, why?**
   - You likely capped your FPS at too low a value.